Disclaimer: This post includes affiliate links. I will earn a commission if you purchase through these links at no additional cost to you.

 That meal would change the way I felt about Brussels Sprouts forever.
 Thanks, Dad!
 And today, I’m sharing our family secrets.
 Well, probably the ‘secrets’ of every person who loves their Brussels Sprouts, because they’re cooking them right!

-When it comes to choosing, you can’t rely on sell-by dates alone.
+When it comes to choosing your Brussels sprouts, you can’t rely on sell-by dates alone.
 You’re looking for Brussels sprouts that are bright green and firm with tightly packed leaves.
 Check off these boxes, and you’re off to a good start!

 I don’t think it matters if you buy your sprouts on the stalk or chopped off the stalk.
 However, I would advise against buying packs that have had the stems removed or ‘trimmed’ because they tend to turn brown quicker.
 It doesn’t take long to trim the stems yourself, and it’s usually cheaper.